written by Matthew Henderson, Physical Therapist

 The quadriceps are located on the front of your thigh.
-When tight they add strain to the knee joint, which can lead to bursitis.
+When tight they add strain to the knee joint, particularly the meniscus and kneecap.

 The hamstrings are located on the back of your knee(s).
-Tight hamstrings place excessive strain on the pes anserine bursa, leading to localized inflammation and inner knee pain.
+Tight hamstrings place excessive strain on the knee joint as a whole, increasing meniscal pain and irritation.

 Inner Thigh Stretch

-Tight adductors (inner thigh muscles) add strain to the inner knee, often directly irritating the pes anserine bursa.
+Tight adductors (inner thigh muscles) add strain to the inner knee, often leading to inflammation and pain.